-Star Stitch crochet pattern is the recent inspiration I got from a Japanese magazine.
+This Star Stitch crochet pattern is the recent inspiration I got from a Japanese magazine.
 At first glance, I knew I got to crochet a project with this stitch, so I began to design a bag months ago.
-I tried a few designs, but they never get to the finish line, except this tote which I have gotten perfected to my liking.
+I tried a few designs, but they never get to the finish line, except this crochet tote bag which I have gotten perfected to my liking.
 I purposely split the rows of the star with a row of single crochet in between.
-This gives the star a better definition while creating a stripy look on the tote.
+This gives the crochet star a better definition while creating a stripy look on the tote.

-Star Stitch Tote Crochet Pattern
+Star Stitch Crochet Tote Bag Pattern

 scroll ⬇️ to get the pattern & tutorial

-This 16″ (W) x 9″ (H) x 7″ (D) (exclude handles) jute star stitch tote is crochet from 3-ply of jute twine.
+This 16″ (W) x 9″ (H) x 7″ (D) (exclude handles) jute star stitch tote bag is crocheted from 3-ply of jute twine.
 The total yardage you need to complete a jute tote bag is about 250 yards (including the handles).
 Besides jute twine, you will need a 5mm crochet hook, support materials for the handles, pins, and needles.

-In this crochet pattern, the handles are crochet from jute twine too.
+In this free crochet pattern, the handles are crocheted from jute twine too.
 However, you may replace it with some ready-made handles.
 The ready-made handles will give a different look and feel to this jute twine star stitch tote bag.

 Additionally, crochet with jute twine is relatively cheaper than yarn.
 I bought them from a local dollar shop which cost something like US$1.50 every 100 yards (a roll).
 The project called for 250 yards, so I need 3 rolls.
 That adds up to a total cost of only about US$4.50.
 Darn cheap for a stylish crochet tote!!!

 However, as you may know, natural jute twine has a light scent of diesel.
 Likewise, jute twine is rough and hard, and you may have some sore fingers if your tension is too tight.
 Aside from these 2 issues, I find that it is pretty fun to crochet with it.
+Be sure to choose good-quality jute so that it doesn’t smell bad and is not too harsh on your fingers.

 Happy crochet!

-Crochet Star Stitch Tote Pattern
+Star Stitch Crochet Tote Bag Pattern

 Dimension:

-Tote: 16″ (W) x 9″ (H) x 7″ (D) (exclude handles)
+Tote: 16 (W) x 9 (H) x 7 (D) inches (exclude handles)

-Handle: approx. 24″, 1 pair
+Handle: approx. 24 inches, 1 pair

 Materials

-- Jute twine (3-ply), 250 yards.
+• Jute twine (3-ply), 250 yards.
 The diameter of the twine is between 2-3mm

-- Rubber tubing (for handles support, optional)
+• Rubber tubing (for handles support, optional)

-- Cord or batting (for handles cushioning, optional)
+• Cord or batting (for handles cushioning, optional)

 Tools

-- Crochet hook, H / 5mm
+• Crochet hook, H / 5mm

-- Tapestry needle
+• Tapestry needle

-- Safety pins
+• Safety pins

 Instructions